zacanger/niddesa/text/generated-translations/cullaniddesa/22-chinese-google.md

 knows the "hook" knows the "crochet", knows the "temptation", knows the "sticking", knows the "binding", knows After the "obstacles", he understands, weighs, judges, separates, and clarifies."
-Because this is a fishing hook, the wise person should walk alone like a rhino horn after he knows it.
+Because this is a fishing hook, the wise person should walk alone like a rhinoceros horn after he knows it.

 Because of that, the single enlightened person said: